NiamhOL/Project-2019/README.md

 Import the iris.csv file using panda and examine the first few lines of data and the headings.

 ## Using Python for statistical analysis of the dataset

+All the Python code used to analyse the Iris Dataset is available in the Github respioratory associated with this project.

+[Lets go to Python code](

 ### Summary of basic statistics